BIV 500 New Testament Fundamentals (3) Offered Fall odd, Spring odd, Summer even.

 Students engage in a detailed exposition of the book of Romans, comprehending its theology at much greater depth than is achieved in a survey course.

-BIV 635 Christ in the Old Testament (3) FALL EVEN, SUMMER ODD.
+BIV 635 Christ in the Old Testament (3) Offered Fall even, Summer odd.

 Students examine selected Old Testament passages which point to the Messiah and His second coming.

-BIV 639 Johannine Epistles and Jude (3) SPRING ODD, SUMMER EVEN.
+BIV 639 Johannine Epistles and Jude (3) Offered Spring odd, Summer even.

 Students engage in a thorough exposition of the epistles of John and Jude, giving emphasis to love, Christian hospitality, and defending the faith.